 Personally, I always had my heart set on being a plumber since the age of nine.
 However, for most I think it’s a pretty big ask to decide what career you’re going to spend your life doing at any age, never mind when you’re asking schoolchildren.

 A singer for example, a footballer, maybe an astronaut, but it seems that maybe schoolchildren are growing up in a different world now and looking at alternative ways of what it means to be successful.

 According to a new study from Barclays, we have a country of budding entrepreneurs, as 42 per cent of schoolchildren aged eight to 16 plan to start a business when they’re older.
 But, as it stands, only six per cent of UK startups were run by under 25s in 2016.

+As a country, we need to do our best to encourage and guide these young, aspiring entrepreneurs.
+The report suggests that if we do this successfully, we could have 100,000 new companies by 2025, an extra £23.3bn for the UK economy and 400,000 jobs.
 There’s some debate over what it takes to become a successful business owner.
 In fact, 45 per cent of those surveyed feel that you need to take risks, 27 per cent think luck is a requirement, and 17 per cent believe having the right contacts in the family will open doors.